With warm weather is a good time to think about safety for your car....thieves will take advantage of open windows and unlocked car doors.

-Not surprisingly, the cold-season months peaking in January produce the highest number of "puffer" thefts.
-No neighborhood is immune to opportunistic criminals looking for a car left running and unattended.
-Remember not to leave running vehicles unattended and help Campus Safety make CC a less appealing target to criminals Remember: • Always lock your car. • Never leave any keys in the car, even a spare set. • Never leave valuables in plain sight. • Always park in well-lit, high-traffic areas. • Get windows, doors, and fenders etched with the VIN. • Consider installing a tracking and recovery device. • Check outwww.lockdownyourcar.orgfor more prevention tips, local statistics and a Hot Spot map with geo-locator tool allowing users to search auto theft in their area.
+No neighborhood is immune to opportunistic criminals looking for an open window, an unlocked door or valuables left in your car.
+Remember not to leave visible valuables, lock your doors and help Campus Safety make CC a less appealing target to criminals Remember: • Always lock your car. • Never leave any keys in the car, even a spare set. • Never leave valuables in plain sight. • Always park in well-lit, high-traffic areas. • Get windows, doors, and fenders etched with the VIN. • Consider installing a tracking and recovery device. • Check outwww.lockdownyourcar.orgfor more prevention tips, local statistics and a Hot Spot map with geo-locator tool allowing users to search auto theft in their area.
 As always, if you experience or observe any crime, please immediately contactCampus Safetyor the Colorado Springs Police Department: CSPD Emergency 911 CSPD Non-Emergency (719) 444-7000 Campus Safety Emergency (719) 389-6911 Campus Safety Non-Emergency (719) 389-6707

 Pedestrian Safety Tips: